 First, I stamped it in bright purple ink using my MISTI.
 Then, I stamped the image in the exact same spot with Versamark ink.
 Next, I covered the sentiment in clear embossing powder.

 There’s no coordinating die so I made my own using my Silhouette Cameo and the PixScan Mat.

 I hope you enjoyed today’s card!
 Don’t forget to head over to the shop and get your kit today!

 Disclosure: The links below are affiliate links.
-If you decide to use these links to shop, you are supporting today’s post writer – thank you!
-They may receive a small portion of the sale, at no extra cost to you.
-These products are endorsed by the author, and we hope you will love them too!https://linkdeli.com/widget.js?id=f5e8378456858c916708
+If you decide to use these links to shop, we may receive a small portion of the sale at no extra cost to you.
+We hope you will love these products!https://linkdeli.com/widget.js?id=f5e8378456858c916708